git19112019/keysum/README.md

 # keysum

 A Python script for processing and summarizing text from PDF files or URLs.
-This script extracts keywords, Subject-Verb-Object (SVO) structures, and creates a keyword map to help understand the main topics and relationships within the text.
+This script extracts keywords, Subject-Verb-Object (SVO) structures, and creates a keyword map to help understand the main topics.

 ## Features